onqtam/headjack/src/introduction.md

 It also specifies protocols & standards for connections, DMs, message types, etc. - basically all the building blocks necessary for a fully fledged ecosystem.
 Any existing web2 service can be recreated on top of it, but the doors are open for the next step of innovation (possibilities).

+"the ability to link content to users without limits"

 TODO: link to the pillars

 What you don't want is for these identifiers to be fractured between many platforms with different standards & formats.
 The simplest unified singleton model wins.